Homemade Apple & Pumpkin Baby Food

 Make the puree:

-• Add ½ cup of the water used to cook apples, cooked apples and pumpkin to the container of your Vitamix blender.
+• Add ½ cup of the water used to cook apples, cooked apples and pumpkin to the container of a high-powered blender.

 • Turn the machine on and slowly increase the speed to high, blend until smooth